 Progress in Summer Session: A student's progress in summer session will be counted when assessing cumulative Pace Rate and cumulative GPA.

 Please Note: Students who have been placed on suspension may appeal SAP requirements to request reinstatement of financial aid.

-For details regarding the appeal process and a full copy of the SAP Policy, please click below: SAP Policy (2012-2013)
+For details regarding the appeal process and a full copy of the SAP Policy, please see our district's financial aid handbook.

 Questions please contact: